Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+   For client and service provider, we had to change from uploading an image from device to uploading an image via URL.
+This was due to space issues related to our databse.

    For the client profile, we had first decided to allow the client to upload photos to their orders.
 But we then agreed that we wanted the creative side of the app to be strictly for the chefs/bartenders (so they can add pictures for each order in order to have complete control over their portfolio) whereas clients are simply customers that can view their past orders and make new orders.

+   For service provider profile, we prioritized linking the profile with searches and implementing upload of pictures and linking it to database.
+However a certain functionality of deleting the picture has not been implemented yet due to time constraints.
+However it is possible to edit the description that goes with the picture.

 ## Meeting Highlights